 Otherwise, we intend to comply with the rules generally applicable to U.S. domestic companies listed on the Nasdaq Global Market.
 We may in the future decide to use the foreign private issuer exemption with respect to some or all of the other Nasdaq corporate governance rules.
-Following the closing of our recent initial public offering, we also intend to comply with Israeli corporate governance requirements under the Companies Law applicable to public companies.
+We also intend to comply with Israeli corporate governance requirements under the Companies Law applicable to public companies.